ISG-ICS/cloudberry/docs/documentation.md

 ---
 layout: page
-title: Documentation
+title: Quick Start
 toc: true
 ---
-## Quick Start
+## Setup TwitterMap locally

-This page provides instructions on how to setup a small instance of the [TwitterMap](cloudberry.ics.uci.edu/demos/twittermap/) on a local machine.
+This page includes instructions on how to setup a small instance of the [TwitterMap](http://cloudberry.ics.uci.edu/demos/twittermap/) on a local machine.

-System Requirements:
+System requirements:

  - Linux or Mac
  - At least 4GB memory